-Educational Visit to Shrewsbury Prison
+Educational Visits to Shrewsbury Prison

 The summer is officially here and at Shrewsbury Prison we have enjoyed glorious sunny days and the hottest day of the year thus far.
 The beautiful weather and nice cool interior of the prison seems to have attracted many Educational Visits, with Shrewsbury Prison playing host to more than 390 students this month.
 Some of our school groups brought groups upwards of 50 students including Madeley Academy, Holy Trinity Primary School and Notre Dame Catholic Sixth Form, to name a few.